exaile/python-gtk3-gst-sdk/win_installer/README.rst

 Requirements:

-Amusingly enough, building this SDK requires linux.
+Amusingly enough, building this SDK requires a *nix system (tested on OSX and on Linux).
 Once you have an SDK environment, you can use it in Windows.

 * 7zip
 * wine (tested with 1.7.53)